NixOS/rfcs/rfcs/0163-portable-service-layer.md

 * [system-manager](https://github.com/numtide/system-manager) addresses the
   limitation of NixOS to use systemd units independently and can deploy many services in the NixOS repository on any Ubuntu-based distribution.
+* [devenv](https://devenv.sh) also makes it possible to run multiple processes (of different services) in a Nix-based development environment.
+It works a with a variety container-friendly/non-PID-1 based process managers, such as process-compose, overmind, and honcho.
+* [Dysnomia](https://github.com/svanderburg/dysnomia) is a system to manage the life-cycle of services deployed by [Disnix](https://github.com/svanderburg/disnix) in a generic way.
+It has its own `process` module that deploys services as daemons running the background.
+  It can also use the Nix process management framework to deploy services that are managed by any kind process manager supported by the framework.

-Aside from the first option, the biggest drawback is that these solutions are not generic and there is only little reuse possible between service configurations.
+Aside from the first and last option, the biggest drawback is that these solutions are not generic and there is only little reuse possible between service configurations.

 # Unresolved questions